yasminehatem/UK-accidents-Big-data-analysis/README.md

 This project is divided for 3 parts
 - Visualizing the data using ggplot to see the frequency of the attributes affecting the accidents
-- Predicting the severity of the accident using 3 built-in models 1-naive bayes classifier using libraries e1071 and caret 2-Neural networks using library nnet
+- Predicting the severity of the accident using 3 built-in models
+   1. naive bayes classifier using libraries e1071 and caret
+   2. Neural networks using library nnet
-   3-Random forest using library randomForest
+   3. Random forest using library randomForest

 - Forecasting the number of accidents in the next few months